Tonbridge to Penshurst Walk

 10. The Leigh Flood Relief Barrier was completed in 1981.
 The embankment acts as a dam and a large area of water meadows can be flooded to hold back the water (although it did not have enough capacity to fully protect Tonbridge in the winter storms of 2013/14).

-11. The Straight Mile was dug in 1830, the first attempt to straighten out the meanders of the original river.
-The canal never filled with water and the project was abandoned.
+12. The Straight Mile was dug in 1830, the first attempt to straighten out the meanders of the original river.
+The canal (now cut in two by Haysden Water) never filled with water and the project was abandoned.

 17. The source of the River Eden is in the Titsey Estate, on the slopes of the North Downs near Oxted.
 It is one of the main tributaries of the River Medway and flows into it near Penshurst.